Urban Rivals: Miss Clint City

 An annual competition at Urban Rivals is held every year to crown the "Most Beautiful and Talented Woman of Clint City".
 The rules are very simple: All female characters released in the year are eligible for the contest.
-Players then begin voting which one, and the contestants are later cut down to 8.
-Players then begin voting one out of the eight remaining contestants, and they are later cut down to the final 3, where players vote again from these three, and finally the winner is announced sometime later.
-The winning card is re-released with a beauty pageant-themed artwork and a "Miss" tag before her name in celebration of her victory (The original card is still available, though).
+Players are able to vote which one, with the number of contestants later cut down to 8.
+Players then begin voting one out of the eight remaining contestants, who are further cut down to the final 3, where players vote again from these three, and finally the winner is announced sometime later.
+The winning character is eventually re-released as a card with a beauty pageant-themed artwork and a "Miss" tag before her name in celebration of her victory, while her original card remains available as it is.

 In 2009, Miss Clint City was cancelled by the staff.
 After overwhelmingly negative responses from the players over the cancellation, the UR staff brought back Miss Clint City in 2010.

-Clans and Characters
+Clans and characters

 Clans of Urban Rivals refer to the groups fighting for supremacy in Clint City.
 Each clan has its own theme, unique roster of characters, and a shared bonus for every character within that clan.
 One new clan is introduced each year.
-There are 33 clans in Urban Rivals as of June 2022.
+There are a total of 35 clans in Urban Rivals as of November 2024.
 With the reintroduction of the game as Urban Rivals WORLD, almost all of the clans are reorganized into six factions: Guardians, Urbans, Activists, Psychos, Supernaturals, and Technophiles.
-Leader and Oculus, on the other hand, remain on their own.
+Leader and Oculus, on the other hand, remain standalone clans.

 Characters of Urban Rivals are represented in the form of cards.
-Each character represents a certain clan and has unique background stories, sometimes in relation to another character or clan.
-Each character also has different Power and Damage stats, accompanied by various abilities to complement their respective clan's bonus, in addition to name banner colors that determine their rarity (Common, Uncommon, or Rare).
-There are a total of 2,114 characters available in the game as of December 2022.
+Each character represents a certain clan and has a unique background story, sometimes in relation to another character or a different clan.
+Each character also has Power and Damage stats varying between the characters, accompanied by various abilities to complement their respective clan's bonus, in addition to name banner colors that determine their rarity (Common, Uncommon, or Rare).
+There are a total of 2,405 characters available in the game as of June 2025.

-These characters include 130 Collector cards (tagged Cr).
-They are discontinued cards that can no longer be purchased from the shop; therefore they must be obtained from trading with other players or the weekly EFC draw.
-On some occasions, the staff announce which characters will be retired from the shop a few days to a few weeks in advance via the homepage news.
+These characters include 278 Collector cards (tagged Cr).
+They are discontinued cards that can no longer be purchased from the shop; therefore they must be obtained from other players in the Market, the weekly EFC draw, or card crafting.
+On some occasions, the staff announce which characters will be retired from the shop up to a few weeks in advance via the homepage news.
 In most scenarios, within 24 hours after the announcement, all existing sales of the upcoming Collector characters in the Market are cancelled, and any new sales of them are blocked.
 These characters can still be found from card packs after the announcement, and will eventually be removed from those packs on the specified date they go Collector, after which they are re-released in the form of new cards with an amber skin to better distinguish them from regular cards.